Innoble/playground-n4hrs6fb/statement.md

 # Optimizing breadth first search

 During the last contest (X-mas Rush) a good pathfinder was very important.
 The map was small, with very short paths so the only thing that made sense was a BFS.
 There are many ways to do a BFS and there are big differences in performance.
 I will explain a few examples in order of performance.
-If you want to skip straight ahead to to the benchmark, run the code below.
+If you only want to see the benchmark, run the code below.
 You can take the code and use it however you want.
 Just remember, it contains a lot of code to make the comparisons properly.
 Make sure to clean out the useless bits.
     Dont make the width larger, because some parts depend on the width fitting inside a 32 bit integer.
 I do this because most gameboards in CG games are smaller than this.
 If you encounter a wider board... be creative!

-I will explain the various versions in the next pages.
+When talking about BFS I assume you are playing a game on a map.
+Of course there are more applications for BFS than just travelling a map.

 ```C# runnable
 using System;